-Policy Name: - Protocol Deviation - Policy and Procedures Approved Date: 11/01/2010 Effective Date: 11/01/2010 Page 1 of 4 Section: HRPP 4.14 Policy Number: N/A Replaces Policy: N/A Dated: N/A
+Policy Name: Protocol Deviation Policy and Procedures

+Section: HRPP 4.14 Effective Date: 01/27/2012 Replaces Policy: 11/01/2010

-I. INTRODUCTION
+I. Policy

 Federal regulations require the IRB to review proposed changes in any research activity and to ensure that the investigator does not initiate such changes in approved research without IRB review and approval except when necessary to eliminate apparent immediate hazards/risks to the subject.
 Research activity includes all aspects of the conduct of the research study (e.g., recruitment methods, consent process, procedures used to protect privacy and confidentiality, etc.) and all of the information outlined in the IRB application/protocol reviewed and approved by the IRB.
 Most of these changes are submitted as amendments which undergo expedited or full committee review.